WFT president acknowledges league-low attendance as narrative that is ‘not a good one’

 In five home games, according to ESPN, Washington has an average paid attendance of 51,291 — 62.6 percent capacity at FedEx Field.
 That average is well below the 65,488 (79.9 percent capacity) the team reported in 2019, which ranked 20th of 32 NFL teams.
 (In 2020, fans were limited or banned entirely at FedEx Field because of the coronavirus pandemic.)

-From 2006-08, Washington reported the highest average attendance in the league, and from 2009-17 it ranked in the top 10 each year.
+From 2006 to 2008 Washington reported the highest average attendance in the league, and from 2009 to 2017 it ranked in the top 10 each year.

-NFL teams are responsible for reporting their own paid attendance, and it’s typically announced before the end of every game.
+NFL teams are responsible for reporting their own paid attendance, and it is typically announced before the end of every game.
 It is also logged in the game’s official play-by-play summary.
-Clubs are not required to announce the number of unused tickets, or “no-shows," though some teams do (Washington doesn’t).
+Clubs are not required to announce the number of unused tickets, or “no-shows,” though some teams do (Washington doesn’t).

-Wright, in a subsequent interview with 106.7 The Fan on Friday, described the Washington Football Team as “a healthy organization now,” adding: "We’re doing incredibly well on the inside and it’s starting to show in our performance.”
+Wright, in a subsequent interview with 106.7 the Fan on Friday, described the Washington Football Team as “a healthy organization now,” adding: “We’re doing incredibly well on the inside, and it’s starting to show in our performance.”

 A team spokesperson later clarified to The Post that Wright was referring to the organization’s culture.
 On the field, the team is 3-6.